 Viagogo acts as an online marketplace for private sellers of tickets.
 Viagogo has no authority to act on behalf of venues, agencies or promoters or to resell tickets.

-It is not an “official” seller of tickets for any venue or show anywhere in Australia.
+It is not an “official” ticket seller for any venue in Australia.

-In 98% of cases, venues will not honour Viagogo tickets.
+In the majority of cases, venues will not honour tickets purchased through Viagogo.

-Buyers have no-one to turn to when there are issues or tickets are not honoured.
+Buyers have no recourse or any official place to turn when there are issues or tickets are not honoured.

 Viagogo are ticket scalpers!

 Do not buy tickets through or from Viagogo!

 Protect yourself against illegal ticket scamming by NOT buying tickets from resale services or scalpers.